tattunglam/portfolio/README.md

-This reposity is for interviewers.
+This repository is for interviewers.